Bendless Love: Broadcast and reception

 In its initial airing, the episode received a Nielsen rating of 4.6/8, placing it 79th among primetime shows for the week of February 5–11, 2001.

 Awards

 Actor John DiMaggio (Bender, Flexo, Sal, Joey Mousepad, Elzar, others) won an Annie Award for "Outstanding individual achievement for voice acting by a male performer in an animated television production" for his performance as Bender in this episode.

+Legacy

+A pickaxe based on the Unbendable Girder seen in the episode was added to Fortnite Battle Royale on July 26, 2023.